Mixed-Effect Thompson Sampling: RELATED WORK

-Our setting assumes that there exists an underlying structure among the actions.
-Many such structures have been proposed and we review some below.
+We also assume that there exists an underlying structure among the actions.
+Many such structures have been studied and we review some below.
 In latent bandits \citep{maillard14latent,hong20latent}, a single latent variable indexes multiple candidate models.
 In structured finite-armed bandits \citep{lattimore14bounded,gupta18unified}, each arm is associated with a known mean function.
 The mean functions are parameterized by a shared latent parameter, which is learned.
-TS was also applied to more complex models than in our work, such as graphical models \citep{yu20graphical} and a discretized parameter space \citep{gopalan14thompson}.
-While these frameworks are general, they are often not guaranteed to be computationally and provably statistically efficient at the same time.
-Meta- and mutli-task learning with UCB algorithms have a long history in bandits \citep{azar13sequential,gentile14online,deshmukh17multitask,cella20metalearning}.
-All of these works are frequentist, analyze a stronger notion of regret, and often lead to conservative algorithm designs.
-In contrast, our approach is Bayesian, we analyze the Bayes regret, and \texttt{G-HierTS} performs well as analyzed without any additional tuning.
+TS was also applied to more complex models, such as graphical models \citep{yu20graphical} and a discretized parameter space \citep{gopalan14thompson}.
+While these frameworks are general, the computational and statistical efficiencies are not guaranteed simultaneously.
+Meta- and mutli-task learning with UCBs have a long history in bandits \citep{azar13sequential,gentile14online,deshmukh17multitask,cella20metalearning}.
+These works are frequentist, analyze a stronger notion of regret, and often lead to conservative algorithms.
+In contrast, our approach is Bayesian, we analyze its Bayes regret, and \alg performs well as analyzed without any additional tuning.